 - Your injury was not job-related.
-For an injury to be considered job-related, you must be on the clock when the injury occurred and you must be doing an employment-related task.
-If you become injured while running personal errands on your lunch hour, your injury will not be covered under workers’ compensation.
+For an injury to be considered job-related, you must be on the clock when the injury occurred and performing an employment-related task.
+If you become injured while running personal errands during lunch, your injury will not be covered under workers' compensation.

 - Your employer has reason to believe that you intentionally caused your own injury to obtain benefits.

 - You were impaired by drugs or alcohol when the injury took place.
-Usually, if someone suffers a workplace injury, a blood test will be administered as part of your initial treatment for the injury to determine if you were impaired when you became injured.
-If your benefits are denied as a result of a positive drug or alcohol test, you can request a retest, within 180 days after the positive test results were revealed.
+Usually, if someone suffers a workplace injury, a blood test will be administered as part of the initial treatment for the injury to determine if they were impaired when they became injured.
+If your benefits are denied due to a positive drug or alcohol test, you can request a retest within 180 days after the positive test results are revealed.

 - The details in the medical report are different from what you reported to your employer.

 - Your employer disputes your account of how the injury occurred or whether you were actually injured at work.

 - There were no eyewitnesses to your accident.
 Although eyewitness accounts are not required, employers might use the absence of eyewitnesses as a reason to dispute your claim.

 If your workers' compensation claim is denied for any reason, you should seek the guidance of an experienced workers' compensation attorney.
 You have the right to appeal a claim denial, but the process of doing so is complex and better left in the hands of a legal professional with experience in such matters.